-The expenses related to personnel are limited to the following:
+The expenses related to staff are limited to the following:

-- a) salary payments related to the activities which the entity would not carry out if the operation concerned was not undertaken, fixed in an employment/work contract; - b) any other costs directly linked to salary payments incurred and paid by the employer, such as employment taxes and social security including pensions provided that they are: - i. fixed in an employment document or by law; - ii. in accordance with the legislation referred to in the employment document and with standard practices in the country and/or organisation where the individual staff member is actually working; - iii. not recoverable by the employer.
+- a) salary payments related to the activities which the entity would not carry out if the operation concerned was not undertaken, fixed in an employment/work contract; - b) any other costs directly linked to salary payments incurred and paid by the employer, such as employment taxes and social security including pensions provided that they are: - i. fixed in an employment document or by law;

+- ii. in accordance with the legislation referred to in the employment document and with standard practices in the country and/or organisation where the individual staff member is actually working; - iii. not recoverable by the employer.

-The personnel costs may be reimbursed either:
+The staff costs may be reimbursed either:

-- a) as a flat rate in accordance with article 19 of regulation (EU) no. 1299/2013, by applying a flat rate of 20% of the other direct costs (personnel excluded) - b) on a real cost basis, up to 40% of direct costs.
+- a) as a flat rate in accordance with article 19 of regulation (EU) no. 1299/2013, by applying a flat rate of up to 20% of the direct costs other than the staff costs.
+The public notice for the selection of projects could set a lower percentage than 20%. - b) on a real cost basis, up to 40% of direct costs, unless different provisions of the public notice for the selection of projects